sillsdev/ptx2pdf/docs/dev/DiglotDebugging.md

 There are a lot of things that can have gone wrong in diglots over the years, and a lot of tracing elements have been added.
-One of the most basic steps (in David's opinion) is to do the folowing:
+One of the most basic steps (in David's opinion) is to do the following:

 ```
 \VisTracetrue